-Domain: Range: Subproperty of: Quantification: E7 Activity E1 CRM Entity E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity many to many (0,n:0,n) Scope note: This property describes an item or items that are regarded as a reason for carrying out the E7 Activity.
+Domain: E7 Activity Range: E1 CRM Entity

+E7 Activity.
+P15 was influenced by (influenced): E1 CRM Entity Subproperty of:

+Ouantification: many to many (0,n:0,n)

+This property describes an item or items that are regarded as a reason for carrying out the E7

 For example, the discovery of a large hoard of treasure may call for a celebration, an order from head quarters can start a military manoeuvre.

-Examples: the resignation of the chief executive (E7) was motivated by the collapse of SwissAir (E68). the coronation of Elizabeth II (E7) was motivated by the death of George VI (E69) P19 was inten ded use of (was made for):
+- the resignation of the chief executive (E7) was motivated by the collapse of SwissAir - the coronation of Elizabeth II (E7) was motivated by the death of George VI (E69)

+P19 was intended use of (was made for):

 Domain: E7 Activity

-Range: E71 Man-Made Thing

-Quantification: many to many (0,n:0,n)
+Range: E71 Man-Made Thing Quantification: many to many (0,n:0,n)